SinghLabUCSF/Ohnologs-v2.0/README.md

   Details on all the genes, Gene Ontology terms, chromosomal locations etc.

 * [2_Paralogs](2_Paralogs)
-  Details on candidates paralogs, their duplication timing, and consus duplication timing from Ensembl.
+  Details on candidate paralogs, their duplication timing, and consensus duplication timing from Ensembl.

 * [3_Orthologs](3_Orthologs)
   Getting and preparing the orthologs from Ensembl among vertebrates and between vertebrates and outgroups for synteny analysis.